5 min read

 • Enhance shopper experience.
 Provide a smooth shopping experience based on relevant product discovery journeys on the fly.

 • Meet shoppers’ intent.
-Bridge the gap between shoppers and your product catalogue when they don’t speak the same language.
+Bridge the gap between shoppers and your product catalog when they don’t speak the same language.

 The inner workings of Semantics Recommendations

-When a shopper launches a search and there’s no exact keyword matching in your product catalogue, leading to no results at all, the Semantics Recommendation system comes into action.
+When a shopper launches a search and there’s no exact keyword matching in your product catalog, leading to no results at all, the Semantics Recommendation system comes into action.

 First, the Semantics Query component from Interface X detects if the input query returns any results.
 As no results are returned, the Semantics Query component communicates with the Semantics API to get some search term suggestions, with similar meaning and context to the original query, that may bring meaningful results.